IonPostolache/100_Days_Of_Code/README.md

 Day 5: Today I learned about for loops, range.
 I've created an Average Height calculator, High Score calculator, Adding Even Numbers, A FizzBuzz game and a Password Generator.

+Day 6: Today I learned about for Functions, indentation, while loops.
+I've completed the four Hurdles loop challenges, and the final project-Escaping the Maze at beginner level as well as the intermediate level.